-Have you ever wondered about the kingdom of God and what it means to see it?
+Have you ever wondered about the kingdom of God?
+Do you know what seeing the kingdom of God means?
 Do you remember when Jesus spoke the following to Nicodemus?

 In reply Jesus declared, “I tell you the truth, no one can see the kingdom of God unless he is born again.”
 (John 3:3)

-Some ignorantly think v.
-27 is an error in the Bible and try to use it against Christianity, especially as it reads from Mt.
+Some ignorantly think verse 27 is an error in the Bible and try to use it against Christianity, especially as it reads from Mt.
 16:28.
 (It is also referred to in Mk.
 9:1.)
 There is no error here or anywhere in Scripture.
-What Jesus spoke about in v.
-27 was fulfilled about eight days later.
+What Jesus spoke about in verse 27 was fulfilled about eight days later.
 To taste death means to experience death.

 The experience about to be described occurred as Jesus was praying.
 It was then that the Lord’s face and clothes changed from their ordinary appearance.

-Those two Old Testament men were speaking with the Lord, which refutes soul sleep as the Jehovah’s Witnesses, Seventh Day Adventists and others teach.
+Those two Old Testament men were speaking with the Lord, which refutes soul sleep as the Jehovah's Christian Witnesses, Seventh Day Adventists and others teach.
 Moses died physically, but Elijah didn’t.
 For those who believe Moses never entered God’s kingdom after death, this passage shows otherwise.
 For those who ludicrously read in a UFO book that Elijah flew off in an alien spacecraft from another planet are also contradicted here.
 NOTE: some people have invented a false gospel connected with a ufo religion, which is just as deadly as mariolatry!

 The subject of their conversation was Jesus' departure or death.
 (Physical death is when one's spirit departs from his body, James 2:26.
 See also 2 Tim.
 4:6 and 2 Pet.
 1:15.)
 Jesus knew he would die in Jerusalem and courageously went forth, just like he knew beforehand that Peter, John and James would soon see Moses and Elijah.